lucincus/HuggleStation/README.md

 ## HuggleStation
-Based and maintained from TgStation.
+Based and maintained from Citadel Station.
 Based off of PampieStations content.